dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.1.6 =
+* New: Change width of large buttons in settings
 * New: New count up animation script which animates even shares in the format like 5.4k
 * New: New option to force the use of current page url instead permalink of postid
 * Fix: Share button in FB popup not visible, popup window was too small on some screen resolutions